pnojai/jhcleanproj/Codebook.md

 The file README.txt describes the experiment, Human Activity Recognition Using Smartphones, and it describes the contents of the dataset.
 The experimental data was divided by the researchers into a training set and a test set.
 The layout of the files is the same in each set, so I examined the test set which is smaller.

+The language of the README.txt document required clarification.
+It documented the contents of each "record," which include accelerometer measurments from the smartphone, a 561-feature vector of variables in the time and frequency domains, etc. In strict data terms, the word "record" is misleading.
+Rather, there are multiple files whose records relate by sequence of observation.
+A better understanding is to interpret the word "record" as "recording," that is to say that for each recording of a test subject's experimental actions, the measurements are written to several related files.

+The data files appear to relate by sequence of observation rather than by primary key / foreign key relationships.
+I validated this assumption by opening the various test files in Emacs by turn and counting the rows.
+Each of the following test data files contains 2947 records.

+* X_test.txt.
+The 561-variable vector of time and frequency domain features.
+* y_test.txt.
+Activity for each observation.
+* subject_test.txt.
+Identifies the subject performing the observed activity.
+* Files in the directory, InertialSignals.
+Each of 3 inertial signals is recorded in its own file, and one for each of the 3 axes of dimensional space, yielding a total of 9 files.

 I examined the data files using a plaintext editor in order to determine the layout and delimiters.
-The file "X_test.txt" has no header, the numeric values are expressed in scientific notation, and the columns are fixed width.
+The examination determined that the file "X_test.txt" has no header, the numeric values are expressed in scientific notation, and the columns are fixed width.
 My text editor, Emacs, has counting functions that provided metrics about the layout.

 **X_test.txt**

 * One column contains 16 characters.
 Emacs counts the data point as 3 words.
-* One row contains 1683 words which, divided by 3, suggests there are 561 columns in a row.
+* One row contains 1683 words which, divided by 3 words per data point, suggests there are 561 columns in a row.
-* One row contains 8976 characters which, divided by 16 also suggests there are 561 columns.
+* One row contains 8976 characters which, divided by an observed 16 characters per column, also suggests there are 561 columns.
 * A format of 561 columns, suggested by examination of the file, is consistent with the README.txt document and its reference to each record containing a 561-feature vector.
 * The row count is 2947.